peteroupc/html3dutil/doc/H3DU.Math.md

 #### Parameters

 * `mat` (Type: Array.&lt;Number>)<br>
     A 4x4 matrix to use to transform the vector.
 This will generally be a projection-view matrix, that is, the projection matrix multiplied by the view matrix, in that order, if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, a projection-view matrix multiplied by the model (world) matrix, in that order, if the vector is in <i>model (object) space</i>.
-If the matrix includes a projection transform returned by <a href="H3DU.Math.md#H3DU.Math.mat4ortho">H3DU.Math.mat4ortho</a>, <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>, or similar <a href="H3DU.Math.md">H3DU.Math</a> methods, the viewport (visible area) will range from -1 to 1 in the X, Y, and Z coordinates (as is the case in WebGL) and the X, Y, and Z coordinates increase from left to right, front to back, and bottom to top (as is the case in WebGL).
+If the matrix includes a projection transform returned by <a href="H3DU.Math.md#H3DU.Math.mat4ortho">H3DU.Math.mat4ortho</a>, <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>, or similar <a href="H3DU.Math.md">H3DU.Math</a> methods, the view volume will range from -1 to 1 in the X, Y, and Z coordinates (as is the case in WebGL) and the X, Y, and Z coordinates increase from left to right, front to back, and bottom to top (as is the case in WebGL).
 (For Y coordinates that increase from top to bottom, reverse the sign of the Y coordinate of this method's return value.)
 * `v` (Type: Array.&lt;Number> | Number)<br>
     X coordinate of a 3D point to transform.
 If "vy" and "vz" are omitted, this value can instead be a 3-element array giving the X, Y, and Z coordinates.
 * `vy` (Type: Number)<br>